Khloe Kardashian and Tristan Thompson Were Engaged for 9 Months Before Paternity Lawsuit - E! Online

 New details on Tristan Thompson and Khloe Kardashians' complicated history have been revealed.

 E!
 News has confirmed that Khloe rejected Tristan's proposal in December 2019, but the pair secretly got engaged around February 2021.
-They remained fiancés until news broke that Tristan was facing a paternity lawsuit after fathering a baby with Maralee Nichols.
+They remained fiancés for nine months until news broke that Tristan was facing a paternity lawsuit after fathering a baby with Maralee Nichols.

+Maralee welcomed the child, a baby boy named Theo, in December 2021.
+The following month, Tristan apologized to Khloe for having a child with Maralee and admitted the paternity test confirmed he's Theo's dad.

+"Khloe, you don't deserve this," the NBA player wrote.
+"You don't deserve the heartache and humiliation I have caused you.
+You don't deserve the way I have treated you over the years.
+My actions certainly have not lined up with the way I view you."

-As a source close to Khloe explained in July 2022, Khloe and Tristan are strictly co-parents, adding, "The baby was conceived via surrogate before it was revealed to Khloe and the public that Tristan was having a baby with someone else in December."
+As a source close to Khloe explained at the time that she and Tristan are strictly co-parents, adding, "The baby was conceived via surrogate before it was revealed to Khloe and the public that Tristan was having a baby with someone else in December."

 During the season two premiere of The Kardashians, viewers watched Khloe navigate the aftermath of the situation, including the birth of their little one, a baby boy.